ubports/docs.ubports.com/porting/1_Intro.rst

 The next component of Ubuntu Touch is a pre-compiled root filesystem which needs to be installed on the device.
 This component is not capable of communicating directly with the device hardware through the above-mentioned device drivers.
 Instead, this communication is mediated by a Hardware Abstraction Layer (HAL) which needs to be built for each specific device, because each device has its specific hardware architecture.
 This component is called Halium and is available in different versions (5.1 which is largely obsolete, 7.1, and 9 as of writing) corresponding to different Android versions.

-Halium is an indispensible part of an Ubuntu Touch port and it is open source software.
+Halium is an indispensible part of an Ubuntu Touch port and is available in the form of open source software.
 Developing a new version of Halium is a very considerable task which is the why only a few versions of Halium are available.
 Each port of Ubuntu Touch has to be based on one of the available Halium versions and vendor blobs from the corresponding Android version.
 See the first two columns of Table 1 (below) for details.

 Thus an Ubuntu Touch port is composed of the these components:
     * The Ubuntu Touch (UT) root filesystem (rootfs)